 How to choose the best Keurig for you

-Keurigs might be simple and convenient, but that doesn’t mean that they’re all the same one coffee maker being remade over and over again.
-They are still all very simple, but they have different features, brew different cup sizes and come with different programmable settings.
+So far, Keurig coffee makers belong to the Keurig 1.0 and 2.0 series.
+The two Keurig series might have simple and convenient coffee maker models, but that doesn’t mean that they’re all the same one coffee maker being remade over and over again.
+They are still all very simple, but they have different features, brew different cup sizes, and come with different programmable settings.
 Let’s see what different Keurigs differ on.

 Some Keurigs are more compact than others